bohendo/blog-content/about.md

 I do not want to artificially drive traffic to this site.
 This site is not designed with SEO in mind and I don't particularly care how or whether search engines page rank this site.

-If you're reading this, I hope you're here either because one of your friends sent you.

-If my friends pass this blog on to their friends & my readers grow organically, that's cool w me.
-But it'll a happy side effect rather than my end goal.
+If you're reading this, I hope you're here because one of your friends sent you.
+If my friends do pass this blog on to their friends & my readership grows organically, that's cool w me, but it'd be a happy side effect rather than my end goal.

 ### Collecting Data